 The two training posts must be in the same geographical region and the posts must be on the list of approved partner specialties as constrained by the GMC and Medical and Dental Recruitment and Selection (MDRS) programme.
-We have put together a fact sheet which explains the changes and addresses Frequently Asked Questions.
-This document can be found on the FICM website.
-All other information regarding recruitment can be found on ICMNRO's website.
+We have put together a fact primarily as intensivists.